benjaminion/upgrading-ethereum-book/src/book.md

 ##### The serialisation

-Now we have enough information to build the `IndexedAttestation` object and output its SSZ serialisation.
+Now we have enough information to build the `IndexedAttestation` object and calculate its SSZ serialisation.

 ```python
 from eth2spec.utils.ssz.ssz_typing import *